Creating Your Rest Nest For Sound Journeys & Yoga Nidra

 Laying on your side

 This one requires exploration to be sure you have padding under the points of your body that touch the ground and those that touch together - shoulder, hip, knees, ankles.
+Otherwise, those areas could become sore or uncomfortable after a while.

 Positions If You Are Pregnant